Evidentiality: Introduction

-The use of evidentiality has pragmatic implications in languages that do not mark evidentiality distinctly from epistemic modality.
-For example, a person who makes a false statement qualified as a belief may be considered mistaken; a person who makes a false statement qualified as a personally observed fact will probably be considered to have lied.
+The use of evidentiality has pragmatic implications.
+In languages that do not mark evidentiality distinctly from epistemic modality, for example, a person who makes a false statement qualified as a belief may be considered mistaken, while a person who makes a false statement qualified as a personally observed fact will probably be considered to have lied.
+More generally, a speaker of a language that does have obligatory grammatical evidentiality is required to cognitively engage with the source of their belief of any statement in a manner that the speaker of languages without obligatory evidentiality may gloss over.

 In some languages, evidential markers also serve other purposes, such as indicating the speaker's attitude towards, or belief in, the statement.
 Usually a direct evidential marker may serve to indicate that the speaker is certain about the event stated.
 Using an indirect evidential marker, such as one for hearsay or reported information, may indicate that the speaker is uncertain about the statement, or doesn't want to take responsibility for its truth.
 A "hearsay" evidential may then have the undertone of "that's what they say; whether or not it's true is nothing I can take responsibility for".
 In other languages, this is not the case.
-Therefore one should distinguish between such evidential markers that only mark source of knowledge, and such evidential markers that serve other functions, such as marking epistemic modality.
+Therefore, one should distinguish between such evidential markers that only mark source of knowledge, and such evidential markers that serve other functions, such as marking epistemic modality.

 Evidentials can also be used to "deflect culpability" in a statement.
 In his dissertation on Nanti, a Peruvian Amazonian language, Lev Michael refers to an example in which a young girl is accidentally burned, and a community member questions her mother about how it happened.
 Her mother uses the evidential marker ka which translates to "presumably," to deflect responsibility for the girl's mistake.